hCaptcha/HCaptcha-ios-sdk/README.md

 This SDK allows you to receive interaction events, for your analytics via the `onEvent` method.
 At the moment the SDK supports:

- - `open` event, which fires when hCaptcha is opened and a challenge is visible to an app user
+ - `open`  fires when hCaptcha is opened and a challenge is visible to an app user
+ - `expired` fires when the passcode response expires and the user must re-verify
+ - `challengeExpired` fires when the user display of a challenge times out with no answer
+ - `close` fires when the user dismisses a challenge.

 You can implement this with the code below: